tvdstaaij/node-i2c-adt7420/README.md

 * `options` object of options:
     * `i2cBusNumber` Optional integer specifying the system's I2C device number of the bus the chip is attached to.
-      If you use a Raspberry Pi, this should be 1 for a Raspberry Pi 3 and 0 for older models.
+      If you use a Raspberry Pi, this should typically be `1` for a Raspberry Pi 2+ and `0` for the original model.
       Make sure the operating system supports I2C and that it is enabled.
 Default: 0.
     * `i2cAddress` Optional, one of `ADT7420.I2C_ADDRESS_0x48` (default), `ADT7420.I2C_ADDRESS_0x49`, `ADT7420.I2C_ADDRESS_0x4A`, `ADT7420.I2C_ADDRESS_0x4B`.
       This only needs to be specified if you have changed the default address of the chip by physically connecting its address configuration pins.